 Case File 001 · Filed for Mac · Build 1.0

-Tamper-evident screen recording for solo and small-firm attorneys.
-Manifests signed in your Mac's Secure Enclave.
+Tamper-evident screen recording for Mac.
+Manifests signed in your Mac's Secure Enclave, audit log appended on every capture, file locked read-only.
 Local-only.
-Built for confidentiality-sensitive work.
+Built for evidence preservation workflows.

-Buy CaseLedger See how it works $49 · one-time · macOS 13+ · Apple Silicon
+Download on the App Store See how it works $49.99 · one-time · macOS 15+ · Apple Silicon

 Recording Manifest · Excerpt